Answers to common queries about the NZ COVID Tracer mobile app.

 Can I record visits to locations that don’t have a QR code?

-If the business does not display a QR code or you are visiting friends and whānau, you can still keep track of your visit by adding a manual entry to your digital diary.
+For other locations such as your visits to friends and whānau, you can still keep track by adding a manual entry to your digital diary.

 What should I do if I receive a contact alert?

 Receiving a contact alert does not necessarily mean you have been exposed to COVID-19.

 The contact alert means you have used NZ COVID Tracer to check into a location at around the same time as a confirmed or probable case of COVID-19, and that contact tracers consider there may have been a risk of exposure.
 You may not have come into close contact with that person, or if you did, it may not have been for long enough to present a significant risk of exposure.

 A contact alert is a simple way of making you aware that there is a risk of exposure.
 However, you might not have come into close contact with the person, and if you did, it might not have been for long enough to present a significant risk of exposure.

 You are not required to start self-isolating after you receive a contact alert.
 However, if you feel unwell or start to develop COVID-19 symptoms, you should immediately contact Healthline on 0800 358 5453.

 Contact tracers will get in touch with you directly if you are identified through the contact tracing process as having a higher risk of exposure to COVID-19, for example if you were seated in close proximity to the confirmed case.